 Cover with a cling film and refrigerate overnight, or preferably for 24 hours.

 Spread the chicken into a steamer as a single layer.

 Sprinkle more black pepper and few more chilli flakes, if desired.
 Steam for 45 – 60 minutes.

 Take the steamer off the heat, smear a bit of olive spread or any margarine onto the cooked chicken, and let it rest in the steamer for another 10 minutes.

 Cut them to bite-sized pieces and serve with any type of bread, potato, etc, and a fresh seasonal salad.
 A dollop of mayonnaise makes it even tastier!

-In Persian cuisine, khoresht refers to a variety of colourful and tasteful stews, which are typically served with pollo (steamed basmati rice).
-There are some similarities between Persian and Indian cuisine stews; however, Iranians generally use less spice.
+In Persian inspired cuisine, khoresht refers to a variety of colourful and tasteful stews, which are typically served with pollo (steamed basmati rice).
+There are some similarities between Persian inspired and Indian cuisine stews; however, Iranians generally use less spice.

-Preparing a Persian stew is simple, but time consuming, taking at least a couple of hours.
+Preparing a Persian inspired stew is simple, but time consuming, taking at least a couple of hours.
 While it is traditionally made using red meat, my version is suitable for vegetarians, and the following recipe is for approximately six servings.